 Introductory Core 9 credits

 Bible Exposition 24 credits

 Systematic Theology 21 credits

-Biblical Languages 4 credits

-Open Elective 6 credits
+Open Electives 6 credits

-TOTAL 64 credits
+TOTAL 60 credits

 Master of Divinity (M.Div.) - 95 Credit Hours

 The Master of Divinity degree is traditionally the most common seminary degree for equipping those whose desire is to serve the Lord in some type of professional ministry capacity.
 It is especially common among those seeking preparation for pastoral or classroom ministry, or any other ministry where the primary task is expositing the Word of God.
 However, anyone whose ministry goals will be furthered by obtaining a firm grasp of the Scriptures, including the original languages, will benefit from a Master of Divinity degree from Grace School of Theology.